astroumd/lmtoy/docs/source/rsr.rst

 Final averaged spectrum
 -----------------------

-The final spectrum is a band merged spectrum covering from about  73 GHz to 110 GHz, in 6 bands.
-The average is over the 4 chassis and a small number (5-10) of integrations.
+The final spectrum is a band merged spectrum covering from about 73 GHz to 111 GHz, in 6 bands.
+The average is over the 4 chassis (beam and polarization) and a small number (5-10) of integrations.
 The typical integration time per sample is about 30 seconds.
 Here is a typical header of a final spectrum:

 .. code-block::